-See below for a win by an Irish player in a recent tournament!
+See below for a win by an Irish player!

 At present we are not arranging any tournaments but we run Irish national teams in ICCF events and facilitate entries for Irish players.
 Please only enter tournaments for which the server allows you to pay your entry fee directly to ICCF.

 Congratulations to John M. T. Ryan.
 John was awarded the title of International Master of Correspondence Chess at the 2011 I.C.C.F.
 Congress.
 This was a long haul for John who achieved the first two norms in postal tournaments, the first beginning in 1995.
 He is hoping to achieve the further SIM norm he needs to complete his qualification for Senior International Master at a future date.

 There follows a good win by a relatively inexperienced Irish player against an IM.